 The SERI, as lead federal instance, has given a mandate to the SAMS to set up and operate the platform for the ERI period 2021–2024.

-For the build-up phase, 2021–2024, the SAMS which has no conflict of interest and will act as «honest broker», will be in charge of setting up and operating the platform.
-It will assure its scientific secretariat, support its activities and be in charge of liaison with the SERI.
+For its build-up phase, 2021–2024, the SAMS acts as an «honest broker» and is in charge of operating the platform.
+It assures its scientific secretariat, support its activities, and is in charge of liaison with the SERI.

-The platform will help to define the framework conditions to implement the measures proposed in the white paper and identify further fields of action to strengthen the coordination of public stakeholders and improve the use of resources.
-The platform will prepare recommendations for the attention of the responsible decision-making bodies, or of its mandating instance SERI, which will coordinate further actions with other federal organs (FOPH, swissmedic, SECO, etc.).
-The SERI might give subsequent mandates to the institutions of the ERI domain for the implementation of the measures.
+The platform will help to define the framework conditions to implement the measures proposed in the white paper and specify the tasks and responsibilities for this.
+It will also identify further fields of action to strengthen the coordination of public stakeholders and improve the use of resources.
+The platform will prepare recommendations for the attention of the responsible decision-making bodies, or of its mandating instance SERI, which will coordinate further actions with other federal organs (FOPH, Swissmedic, SECO, etc.).

 What will the platform not do?

 The platform will not be a regulatory body, it will not be a supervisory authority, and it will not primarily be a point of contact for external requests nor for international actors, at least not during the build-up phase.
 These tasks are assured by other institutions funded by the Confederation.

 How will the platform be positioned towards other national clinical research institutions?